niloy-ahashan/final_project/README.md

 - scipy
 - tqdm

-All required dependencies are listed in `environment.yml`.
+All dependencies are specified in `environment.yml`.

 ## Setup Instructions
 Create and activate the Conda environment: